fellert/SI507F17_finalproject/README.md

 Website    | Data
 ---------- | -------------
-Bloomberg  | basic information (company name, price, trading volume, dividend yield) CNN Money  | 12-month price targets (median, high, low) Reuters    | Analyst ratings (buy, outperform, hold, underperform, sell, no opinion)
+Bloomberg  | Basic information (company name, price, trading volume, dividend yield) CNN Money  | 12-month price targets (median, high, low) Reuters    | Analyst ratings (buy, outperform, hold, underperform, sell, no opinion)

 ## Overview of Files

-* SI507F17_finalproject.py
+* **SI507F17_finalproject.py**
   * Contains the code that runs the program loop to make the url requests, construct the Stock() object, and build a dictionary entry to be added to the cache (if needed) for a user-entered ticker
-* SI507F17_finalproject_tests.py
+* **SI507F17_finalproject_tests.py**
-  * Contains three classes and 16 methods that test the functions, caching, databases, and edge cases
+  * Contains three classes and 16 methods that test the functions, caching, databases, and edge cases (i.e. if a ticker does not exist or if some information like the analyst ratings are unavailable)
-* visualize.py
+* **visualize.py**
   * Contains code to construct two plotly bar graph, as well as the additional formatting dictionary (to change colors, add labels/titles, etc.)
-* database.py
-  * Contains three functions
+* **database.py**
-    * one that builds the database tables the first time the program is run,
-    * one that inserts a stock's information the first time it is sentiment
-    * one that updated a stock's information if the cache timestamp has expired
+  * Contains three functions - one that builds the database tables the first time the program is run, one that inserts a stock's information the first time it is sentiment, one that updated a stock's information if the cache timestamp has expired

 ## Installation/Requirements